schmich/runx/README.md

 Generating optimized class loader
 ```

-Parent directories are searched up to the root until a `Runfile` is found, so you can run `runx` in subdirectories, too.
+Parent directories are searched up to the root until a `Runfile` is found, so you can use `runx` in subdirectories, too.

 ## How It Works